- Django Project Tutorials

-This classic guides readers through all the steps of developing professional web applications with Django.
+This classic among Django tutorials guides readers through all the steps of developing professional web applications with Django.
 It’s basically a detailed walkthrough of four Django projects that allows readers to learn more about solving common Django problems and implementing best practices.

 This section of RealPython includes intermediate to advanced articles that cover key aspects of Django development like testing, REST API, caching, and deployment.
 It also includes modules that help developers to learn critical Django best practices, recommended workflows, and project structures.
 The resources also show how to avoid common pitfalls when building Django projects.

 The Ultimate Tutorial for Django REST Framework

-The original DRF tutorial seems to be written from the end – it delves into the details instead of showing its greatest asset, ViewSets.
-In my guide, I adopted the approach typical of Django – first the basics, then the details.
+The original DRF tutorial looks as if someone wrote it from the end.
+It delves into the details instead of showing its greatest asset, ViewSets.

 That’s why I decided to write a series of articles where I show the Django REST Framework from a general to detailed overview.
+In my guide, I adopted the approach typical of Django – first the basics, then the details.

-- Part 2 – Login and Authentication
+- Login and Authentication

-- Part 3 – Custom Fields
+- Custom Fields

-- Part 6 – Functional Endpoints and API Nesting
+- Functional Endpoints and API Nesting

 Some extra resources

 This is a helpful resource that uses a real-life example (building an HN/Reddit clone) to introduce topics like class-based views the help to understand Django.
 Mid-level developers can find many useful code snippets to copy and use in their projects.
 The video tutorial covers the development of a site that takes advantage of as many built-in features as possible and using external apps only when there's no other choice.
 The completed project supports user signups, link submissions, voting, adding comments, as well as a great ranking algorithm.